Kawal (food)

-Kawal is food made of fermented leaves used as a meat substitute indigenous to western Sudan, in particular the Kordofan and Darfur provinces, and eastern Chad.
+Kawal (الكول) is food made of fermented leaves used as a meat substitute indigenous to western Sudan, in particular the Kordofan and Darfur provinces, and eastern Chad.
 In urban areas, it is used as a condiment, similarly to black pepper.
 It is also used by low-income families as a primary protein source, substituting or extending meat or fish in stews and sauces.
 It is created from the fermented leaves of Cassia obtusifolia, a toxic wild legume also known as the kawal plant.

 It has a pungent odor which persists on the hands; it is said that "when you eat [kawal] with your right hand, you smell it on your left."
 For this reason, the elite of Sudan consider it a low-status food.
 In spite of this, kawal has spread across Sudan, possibly due to the plant's ability to grow vigorously in a variety of environments.

 Similar fermented meat substitutes found in this region include furundu, which is made from the seeds of Hibiscus sabdariffa, and sigda, which is made with sesame seed cakes.